 What Does F1 Mean?

-What is a F1 Goldendoodle?
+What is an F1 Goldendoodle?

-The best aspect of the F1 Goldendoodle is that they gain a health benefit called Hybrid Vigor.
+The best aspect of the F1 goldendoodle is that they gain a health benefit called Hybrid Vigor.
 Hybrid Vigor means that a crossbred dog will be healthier than their purebred parent dogs.
 This is because purebred inbreeding causes the same genetic defects to continually be passed down to their offspring.
-Since the F1 Goldendoodle is a crossbred dog, it will only inherit medical genetic problems that are common to the Poodle and Golden Retriever.
+Since the F1 goldendoodle is a crossbred dog, it will only inherit medical genetic problems that are common to the poodle and golden retriever.

 Summary of the F1 Goldendoodle: